 Sarah Gold was lighting matches and blowing them out.
 There were smells of old cloth and damp walls and burnt matches that put him in mind of the library he’d spent most of the middle of his childhood in, the burned and rebuilt library, the ghetto library with the White librarian, the bloom of mildew in a bouquet of ashes, of barbecued books, the place he usually had to himself, the other kids steering clear of it to live the wildest good way of living.
 Some were already fucking, years before the bloody periods of their generation arrived to meet magazine ads about hygiene with glossy blondes on the cover.
 Even the periods were segregated.

-Henry had expected to do nothing and then die in that stinking limbo between Chicago and Indiana with its burned-down and rebuilt library and its dog fights and sexually-knowing grade-schoolers and here he was, a few years later, never to return but out East in Philly, a Quaker-toned part of Philly, a semi-genteel part of Philly where battles between the occupying army and terrorists had determined so much, where so many old terrorist bones were buried not so deep and revered and that’s where Henry found himself, the beneficiary of the loveless largesse of his mother’s great aunt the Undertaker, putting Henry to work with the dead to earn the privilege, the privilege of living near Whites in all his embarrassing copper-hard-on’d Negro teen stupidity.
+Henry had expected to do nothing and then die hitting middle age of a stray bullet in that stinking limbo between Chicago and Indiana with its burned-down and rebuilt library and its dog fights and sexually-knowing grade-schoolers and here he was, a few years later, never to return but out East in Philly, a Quaker-toned part of Philly, a semi-genteel part of Philly where battles between the occupying army and terrorists had determined so much, where so many old terrorist bones were buried not so deep and revered and that’s where Henry found himself, the beneficiary of the loveless largesse of his mother’s great aunt the Undertaker, putting Henry to work with the dead to earn the privilege, the privilege of living near Whites in all his embarrassing copper-hard-on’d Negro teen stupidity.

 Or so it felt.